 The barriers are significant.
 There’s the first hurdle of getting your book read by an agent who is willing to shop it around various publishers.
 This isn’t a free service.
 It will come out of any advance you might receive should a publisher accept your book.

 Then you have to study and pursue the marketing of your book all by your lonesome.
-No publisher will never invest a penny/pence/rupee on marketing a first time author.
-It’s just not gong to happen.
+No publisher will never invest a penny/pence/rupee on marketing a first-time author.
+It’s just not going to happen.
 It’s all you, baby.
-Then there’s arranging to distribution to brickstores, not to mention trying to get primo visual space in each brickstore.
+Then there’s arranging for distribution to brick stores, not to mention trying to get primo visual space in each brickstore.